damianhakert/damianhakert.github.io/source/handbook/people-operations/index.html.md

 you to provide information about your financial status, usually in the form of a report/screenshot of your total financial status (including any savings you have).
 The requirements for this seem to vary a bit between mortgage providers.

+## Returning property to GitLab<a name="returning-property"></a>

+As part of [offboarding](https://about.gitlab.com/handbook/offboarding/), any GitLab property needs to be returned to GitLab.
+GitLab will pay for the shipping either by PeopleOps sending a FedEx shipping slip or it can be returned by another mutually agreed method.
+If property is not returned, GitLab reserves the right to use a creditor company to help retrieve the property.